hyperledger/firefly-fir/text/0010-operation-resubmission.md

 ## Operations manager

 This change introduces a new component called the `Operations Manager`.
-This manager will know how to map a given `Operation` object to an actual plugin call (by inspecting the operation's `Type` and `Input`).
-For all plugin calls wrapped by an `Operation`, callers will now _not_ invoke the plugin directly, but will simply construct the `Operation` object and pass it to the `Operations Manager` for handling the plugin call.
-This will also enable the manager to retry any previous operation by simply reading the `Operation` object and triggering the relevant plugin call again.
+It will maintain a registry of operations handlers, where other managers can register the operations that they handle.

+Each `Operation Handler` will provide methods for `PrepareOperation` and `RunOperation`.
+The "prepare" phase takes an `Operation` and gathers any extra data that may be needed (such as loading other database objects referenced in the operation's `Input` field).
+The "run" phase takes the output data from the "prepare" phase and triggers the actual plugin call to perform the operation.

+The individual managers can omit some of the "prepare" steps in most cases and invoke "run" directly.
+However, in the case of retries, the `Operations Manager` will be able to invoke both "prepare" and "run" in order to re-run any `Operation`.

 ## Operation APIs and data model changes